If you’re a true San Diegan, the chances are that you’re probably a pet lover at heart.

 Provided you live in the vicinity, it’s possible to get to San Diego’s air hub via public transport with your canine in tow.
 However, if they’re not used to crowds, a packed bus or train carriage could make them anxious and even aggressive.

 Better to book SAN parking on Looking4.com and cruise there in your own ride – fido can stick his head out of the window as you both sail along the freeway feeling completely chilled out.
-When you arrive, you might even be greeted by some of the airport’s in house therapy dogs – this terrific troop features diverse breeds including Shih Tzu’s and Goldendoodles, is regularly paraded around by volunteer ambassadors and all in all, makes SAN a much more friendly and fabulous place.
+When you arrive at a pet friendly airport parking lot like parkingaccess.com, you might even be greeted by some of the airport’s in house therapy dogs – this terrific troop features diverse breeds including Shih Tzu’s and Goldendoodles, is regularly paraded around by volunteer ambassadors and all in all, makes SAN a much more friendly and fabulous place.

 4. Build in Time for a Walkies Stop